How Much Does Youth Hockey Cost in Saskatchewan?

 In Saskatchewan, registration makes up 50% of a typical AAA season — the largest single cost category.
 Tournament Travel is next at 21%.

-Savings tip: Saskatchewan's low registration fees are your advantage — invest the savings into smart travel planning for the Ontario and BC tournaments your team will attend.
+Savings tip: Saskatchewan's low registration fees are an advantage.
+Invest the savings into smart travel planning for the Ontario and BC tournaments your team will attend.
 Book flights 8-10 weeks out and coordinate with other families to share rental cars and hotel rooms at destination tournaments.

 Hidden Costs in Saskatchewan

-Saskatchewan produces elite talent but competitive teams must travel vast distances — Saskatoon to Regina is 2.5 hours, and major tournaments require flights to Ontario or BC (CAD $1,500-$2,500 per trip).
+Saskatchewan produces strong talent, but competitive teams travel substantial distances.
+Saskatoon to Regina is 2.5 hours, and major tournaments require flights to Ontario or BC (CAD $1,500-$2,500 per trip).
 Registration is among the lowest in Canada (AAA at CAD $4,000-$8,000), but travel costs can match or exceed registration.
 Used gear networks are strong in both major cities.

 Get your personalized estimate at Hockey Budget.